 Tadasana is known as the blueprint pose for all of the standing poses in yoga.
 In other words, it sets the body up with correct alignment that is translatable to the other standing poses.
 This wonderful breakdown of Mountain Pose by YogaUOnline’s Jasmine Punzalan will provide subtle actions that may transform your yoga practice for years to come.
 Check out the free online yoga video tutorial below and follow along.

-Benefits of Tadasana/Mountain Pose
+Tadasana/Mountain Pose Benefits